litchie/exult-ios/content/sifixes/Readme.txt

 6	Version history
 -------------------
+version: 0.15.02
+	- Baiyanda now really gives dried fish when you ask her.
+	- You can no longer smuggle your party members into the Dream World by use of the Serpent Bond spell.
 version: 0.15.01
 	- Fixed stupid bug I introduced while preventing Vibrate spell from dropping Usecode container (basically, the spell would only